plantingspace/plantingspace.github.io/mangrove.md

 ---

 # Overview
-So, why are we attempting to build an open data set for reviews, and why do we even care about reviews?
-Why are the current free-of-charge, convenient solutions such as Google, Yelp, or Foursquare, not good enough?
+Why does the world need an open data set for reviews?
+Why even care about reviews?
+Why are the current free-of-charge, convenient solutions that Google, Yelp, Amazon and co offer, not good enough?
+In the following, we lay out our motivation for Mangrove.

-In the following, we share our motivation for Mangrove.
-We then describe the envisioned solution in depth, and lay out the project's breakdown into workstreams and tasks, to allow anyone interested to join the effort.
+We then describe the envisioned solution, and lay out the project's breakdown into workstreams and tasks, to allow anyone interested to join the effort.

 # Why reviews matter